 To prevent getting CRPS/RSD ALWAYS TAKE 1000mg/day VITAMIN C AFTER ANY SPRAIN OR STRAIN Research shows that it can help to prevent CRPS/RSD from developing

-– Trauma (physical trauma; there has also been evidence of psychological trauma causing a surge of activity in the amygdala and sympathetic nervous system, CRPS can occur in this instance when a secondary physical trauma happens simultaneously or while this activity is occurring)
+– Trauma (physical trauma; there has also been evidence of psychological trauma causing a surge of activity in the amygdala and sympathetic nervous system/activation of glial cells, CRPS can occur in this instance when a secondary physical trauma happens simultaneously or while this activity is occurring)

 – Soft-tissue injuries